Support for engaging recovery and maintaining sobriety

 Our early recovery services offer a different approach to maintaining sobriety.
 Along with individual and group therapy, the person is supported by our medical staff as well.
 This combination addresses the person’s substance-related social, psychological, and biological needs.
 We work with the person to create an individualized treatment plan as a foundation for successful recovery.

 These treatment plans also take into account a person’s busy life.
 At Parallax Center, we work hard to make sure that treatment is as accessible as possible.
 As such, we have extended evening and weekend hours to help accommodate demanding schedules.
-We also host a peer-led Refuge Recovery group at our center to make access to this community resource easier and more inviting.
+We also host a peer-led Dharma Recovery group at our center to make access to this community resource easier and more inviting.

 We are also proud to collaborate with Argus Community to offer HIV and Hepatitis C testing along with health education.